Are Tinnitus and Vertigo Related?

 Seeing an ENT or audiologist can help with vertigo and tinnitus.
 You might even be referred to a physical therapist to help with vertigo.
 Certain head movements and exercises can put the crystals back in place in the ear and ease your symptoms, improving your balance.
 In some cases, medication might be needed to treat vertigo.

-If you are in the Denver, Castle Rock, or Lone Tree, Colorado areas and need treatment for these conditions, call Associate of Otolaryngology ENT Specialist of the Rockies to schedule a consultation with one of the skilled team of doctors.
+If you are in the Denver, Castle Rock, or Lone Tree, Colorado areas and need treatment for these conditions, call Associates of Otolaryngology to schedule a consultation with one of the skilled team of doctors.
 You may also contact us online to set up your first appointment.